gramineproject/graphene/Documentation/manpages/gsc.rst

 .. warning::
    Forwarding devices to a container lowers security of the host.
-GSC should never be used as a sandbox for applications (i.e. it only shields the app from the host, not the other way).
+GSC should never be used as a sandbox for applications (i.e. it only shields the app from the host but not vice versa).

 .. program:: docker